 Ingersley Hall, by then Savio House, was listed Grade II in 1967, as was the original farmhouse and the former coach house, despite the central archway having been filled in by the Salesians.

-1841.
-Mary Upton Gaskell aged sixty five years and from Lancashire, lived at the hall.
-Also living with her were her adult offspring Frances aged twenty five years and Harriet and Richard both aged twenty years (all Bollington born) lived at Ingersley Hall with two servants.
+1841: Mary Upton Gaskell aged sixty five years and from Lancashire, lived at the hall.
+Also living with her were her adult offspring Frances aged twenty five years, Harriet and Richard both aged twenty years, (all Rainow born) and finally there were two servants living at the Hall.

-1851.
-Mary Upton Gaskell was still resident at Ingersley Hall by now a farmer of forty acres.
+1851: Mary Upton Gaskell was still resident at Ingersley Hall and by now a farmer of forty acres.
 Her daughters Frances and Harriet were still with her.
-They now had three servants from Staffordshire, a coachman from Clinton in Derbyshire and a gardener from Poynton in Cheshire.
+They had three servants from Staffordshire, a coachman from Clinton in Derbyshire and a gardener from Poynton in Cheshire.

-1871.
-John Upton Gaskell aged sixty six years lived at Ingersley Hall with his wife Margaret Elizabeth (nee Grimshaw of Errwood Hall, Goyt Valley) aged fifty seven years.
-Also living there was Anne Theodora their daughter aged twenty five years and their son John aged nineteen years, plus four servants.
+1871: John Upton Gaskell, aged sixty six years, lived at Ingersley Hall with his wife Margaret Elizabeth (nee Grimshaw of Errwood Hall, Goyt Valley) aged fifty seven years.
+Also living there was Anne Theodora, their daughter aged twenty five years (born at Endon Hall), and their son John aged nineteen years, plus four servants.
 John had been listed as living at Ingersley `House` on the 1851 census with his family.
 Presumably this was next to Ingersley Hall.(?)

-1881.
-John Upton Gaskell was still there now aged seventy six years with his wife Margaret who was sixty seven years old.
-They lived with their daughter Anne Theodora now aged thirty six years.
-They had three servants.
+1881: John Upton Gaskell was still at Ingersley Hall and was aged seventy six years.
+His wife Margaret was by now, sixty seven years old.
+They lived with their daughter Anne Theodora, aged thirty six years.
+There were three servants.
 John died two years after this census leaving £4,513 to his wife Margaret.

 This page is extracted, with the author’s generous assistance and permission, from The Gaskells of Ingersley Hall by Bridget Franklin.
 Copies available from the Discovery Centre .